erdniSSG/Time_Series/README.md

 Weather_forecast analyzes and forecasts Southern Oscillation Index (SOI) weather data using a SARIMA model.

-stock_marrket_prediction includes data regarding the stock price of 4 different companies, and two code snippets; one ARIMA model fitting to the log returns for forecasting future log returns, and a GARCH model to analyze the volatility of each stock.
+stock_market_prediction includes data regarding the stock price of 4 different companies, and two code snippets; one ARIMA model fitting to the log returns for forecasting future log returns, and a GARCH model to analyze the volatility of each stock.